vb000/llvm-escapade/README-notes.md

   return 0;
 }
 ```
-The loop above results in IR like this (notice address space annotations in the IR):
+The loop above results in IR like this (notice address space annotations on pointers):
 ```llvm
 for.body:                                         ; preds = %entry, %for.body
   %i.07 = phi i32 [ %inc, %for.body ], [ 0, %entry ]